 The length of treatment varies but typically lasts 8 to 16 weekly sessions.
 Providers in Behavioral Medicine regularly coordinate care with other Mass General providers involved in the patient's care.

-Clinical interests and activities: Dr. O’Cleirigh’s clinical specialties include the use of cognitive behavioral therapy (CBT) to treat depression and other mood disorders and in the treatment of post traumatic stress disorder and the full spectrum of anxiety disorders.
-His clinical work also focuses on assisting patients with the management of acute and chronic medical illnesses.
+Clinical interests and activities: Dr. O’Cleirigh’s clinical specialties include the use of cognitive behavioral therapy (CBT) to treat depression and other mood disorders and in the treatment of post-traumatic stress disorder and the full spectrum of anxiety disorders.
+He has expertise in working with sexual minorities and assisting patients with the management of acute and chronic medical illnesses.